moby/moby/man/docker-run.1.md

   Network Namespace - current sysctls allowed:
       Sysctls beginning with net.*

-  If you use the `--net=host` option these sysctls will not be allowed.
+  If you use the `--network=host` option these sysctls will not be allowed.

 **--sig-proxy**=*true*|*false*
    Proxy received signals to the process (non-TTY mode only).
 SIGCHLD, SIGSTOP, and SIGKILL are not proxied.
 The default is *true*.